Chat

 Without PubNub, you’d have to build your own APIs or microservices, manage scaling, and manage security yourself to facilitate moving the GPS data around in real-time.
 You’ll also need to ensure your API is always available and working fast enough for a good user experience.
 With GPS data, this can be tricky because all those location updates can take a toll on any server (and developer).

-PubNub’s primary product is a real-time publish/subscribe messaging API built on a global Data Stream Network.
+PubNub’s primary product is a real-time publish/subscribe messaging API built on a global real-time Network.
 Messages sent with PubNub are delivered in under 0.25 seconds, and PubNub supports dozens of SDKs in most programming languages.
 PubNub provides the secure, scalable, and reliable infrastructure to power any real-time application - and PubNub APIs work great for transmitting GPS data.

 Interested in exploring more about PubNub and geolocation?
 Here are some resources to look at next: